Patricio Campillo makes New York Fashion Week debut

 [Source: Reuters]

-New York Fashion Week kicks off on Friday, with designers showcasing their spring/summer collections – both legacy brands like Tommy Hilfiger, and new kids on the block, such as Mexican designer Patricio Campillo.
+New York Fashion Week kicks off, with designers showcasing their spring/summer collections – both legacy brands like Tommy Hilfiger, and new kids on the block, such as Mexican designer Patricio Campillo.

 Campillo will be making his NYFW debut on Saturday at the Public Hotel with a men’s line that he says was inspired by Mexican volcanoes and how they can “modify a space.”